Anchor Syntax

 This conveniently lets you write plural words as anchors to their singular form without having to write:

-Which is annoyting to write and also makes the text a lot noisier.
+Which is annoying to write and makes the text a lot less fluid.

 Unlike with punctuation, this doesn't mean you can't have a node with the ID s.
 You can, but you'll have to write your anchors to it always with a trailing pipe: